- GRIEF SUPPORT

 It’s important to know that each person uniquely experiences losses.
 The more you can dial in to the individual’s personality, past hobbies, and interest, the more successful you will be.

-Dementia expert Teepa Snow teaches that most important thing to understand about meaningful activities is that a person with dementia needs more just entertainment.
+Dementia expert Teepa Snow teaches that most important thing to understand about meaningful activities is that a person with dementia needs more than just entertainment.
 Activities like watching TV or having too many visitors may cause overstimulation and result in fatigue.
 Instead, there needs to be balance of four areas that are important for all human beings: work, self-care, leisure, and rest.

 Snow also stresses that we must change our expectations as the disease progresses.
 What works today, might now work tomorrow—and that’s okay!
 Almost all persons living with dementia can be engaged in meaningful activity, even in late stages, so staying flexible and trying different approaches is critical.

 Persons with dementia cannot make a schedule to live by, they cannot plan activities, they cannot solve the problems themselves.
 It is the job of those around them to do it for them.
 Activities as short as five or 10 minutes may have an emotional impact for as long as three hours!
 The benefits of improving well-being and reducing loneliness and boredom will significantly improve the quality of life for both persons with dementia and their care partners.
 Don’t give up on your loved one as dementia steals their abilities.
 Instead, discover what they still can do and help them enjoy each day to the fullest.
 Boredom be gone!